EMMC-ASBL/tripper/docs/datadoc/fetching-resources-from-a-triplestore.md

 ```

-Note that here the object created when binding the `kb` prefixs is a tripper.namespace.Namespace, and can be used directly as the second example above.
+Note that here the object created when binding the `kb` prefixs is a tripper.Namespace, and can be used directly as the second example above.

 Fetching metadata and data
 --------------------------

-The `acquire`function can be used to fetch metadata from the triplestore.
+The `acquire` function can be used to fetch metadata from the triplestore.
 ```python
 >>> from tripper.datadoc import acquire
 >>> acquire(ts, 'https://he-matchmaker.eu/data/sem/SEM_cement_batch2/77600-23-001/77600-23-001_5kV_400x_m001')  # doctest: +ELLIPSIS